brianguenter/FastDifferentiation.jl/README.md

 These rules are generally safe in the sense of obeying IEEE floating point arithmetic rules.
 However if the runtime value of x happens to be NaN or Inf the **FSD** expressions x*0 and x+0 will identically return 0, because they will have been rewritten to 0 by the simplification rules.
 The expected IEEE result in these cases would be NaN.

 ## Basic use
 There are several ways to use FastSymbolicDifferentiation.
-You can do all your symbolic work, except differentiation, in Symbolics and then convert to FastSymbolicDifferentiation graph form.
-Or you can create FastSymbolicDifferentiation variables, make an expression using those variables and then differentiate it.
+You can do all your symbolic work, except differentiation, in Symbolics and then convert to FastSymbolicDifferentiation graph form just to do the differentiation.
+Or you can do everything in FastSymbolicDifferentiaton: create FSD variables, make an expression using those variables and then differentiate it.
 You can then convert this derivative to Symbolics form.
+This will be faster than starting from Symbolics form and converting to FSD.

 Because Symbolics uses a tree representation and FastSymbolicDifferentiation uses a graph representation it is possible that converting from FastSymbolicDifferentiation->Symbolic could result in an exponential increase in the size of the expression.

-If speed is your primary concern then it is faster to evaluate expressions directly in FastSymbolicDifferentiation form than it is to evalute in Symbolic form and then convert them.

 Set up variables:
 ```